oneoffcoder/docker-containers/conda-nlp/README.md

 # Purpose

-The purpose of this container is to create a Natural Language Processing (NLP) [Conda](https://anaconda.org/) environment.
+The purpose of this container is to create a Natural Language Processing (NLP) [Conda](https://anaconda.org/) environment with Jupyter Lab.

 Here are some NLP packages installed.